neefasa/dsp/lessons/statistics/3-1-actual_biased.md

 >>
 ## Probablility Mass Functions
-This questions engages with how sampling could cause a bias in results.
+This question engages with how sampling could cause a bias in results.
 We use the NSFG data to similate the effect.
-If we take of sample of children and as them how many kids are in their family, larger families would be over represented.
+If we take a sample of children and ask them how many kids are in their family, larger families would be over represented.
 The BiasPmf function written by the author creates a biased Pmf object simulating this.
 The following code plots two Pmfs, the one from the data from the survey and the other using the BiasPmf function.
 ```